MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/about-intelligent-edge.md

 - Before setting up your intelligent cloud environment, ensure that at least one user in the system that has ‘SUPER’ permissions.
 This is the only user that will be allowed to make changes in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] tenant.
 - Configuring the intelligent cloud environment will have no impact on any users or data in your on-premises solution.

-To begin configuring your intelligent cloud environment, navigate to the assisted setup page and launch the **Intelligent Cloud Set Up** assisted setup guide.
+To begin configuring your intelligent cloud environment, navigate to the assisted setup page and launch the **Intelligent Cloud Setup** assisted setup guide.
 If you are using [!INCLUDE[prodshort](../developer/includes/prodshort.md)] (on-premises) you may also launch the wizard from your on-premises solution.
 You will automatically be redirected to your [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online tenant to continue the configuration process.

 ### The assisted setup guide